Do You Underline Movie Titles? Not Anymore! 2026 Rules

 Use this approach:

-If you're comparing editors for this kind of work, a guide to choosing the best Markdown editor for cleaner writing workflows can help you avoid formatting surprises before they spread through your docs.
+If you're comparing editors for this kind of work, a guide to choosing the best Markdown editor for cleaner writing workflows can help.
+And if you need a tool specifically for building citations once your title formatting is settled, this roundup from Digital ToolPad is a practical place to start.

 Your Quick Reference for Any Situation